MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 This article shows how to register a bot with **Azure Bot Service**.
 If the bot is hosted elsewhere, this allows you to make it available in Azure and connect it to the supported channels.

+Please, notice that there are 2 ways to register a bot with Azure:

+1. When you create a bot, as described in the article [Create a bot with Azure Bot Service](~/v4sdk/abs-quickstart.md), the bot is registered with Azure and a Web application is created to host the bot.
+You use this approach if you develop and host a bot in Azure.
+1. If you do not develop or you do not host the bot in Azure, you use the steps described in  this article.
+You supply a web address where your bot is hosted.
+It could still be hosted in Azure, of course.

 > [!IMPORTANT]
 > You only need to register a bot if it is not hosted in Azure.
 Bots created using the Azure portal or the Command Line Interface (CLI) are already registered with the Azure Bot Service.
-For more information, see [Deploy your bot](bot-builder-deploy-az-cli.md) and [Create a bot with Azure Bot Service](v4sdk/abs-quickstart.md).
+For more information, see [Deploy your bot](~/bot-builder-deploy-az-cli.md) and [Create a bot with Azure Bot Service](~/v4sdk/abs-quickstart.md).

 ## Create a registration application